 Salinas is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
 With a population of 155,465 people and 38 constituent neighborhoods, Salinas is the 34th largest community in California.

 Housing costs in Salinas are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-When you are in Salinas, you'll notice that it is more blue-collar than most other communities in America.
-40.92% of Salinas’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Salinas is generally considered to be a blue-collar town.
+40.92% of the Salinas workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Salinas is a city of service providers, sales and office workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Salinas who work in farm management occupations (18.06%), office and administrative support (9.63%), and sales jobs (9.60%).

 Salinas is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Salinas in 2018 was $21,504, which is lower middle income relative to California and the nation.
 This equates to an annual income of $86,016 for a family of four.
 However, Salinas contains both very wealthy and poor people as well.